 A fantastic show of larger-than-life proportions, The House of Dancing Water in Macau at the City of Dreams boasts a five-star performance that’s easily one of the very best in the world.

-The show plays out a classic love-story plot which sees a beautiful Princess go against an evil Queen with elements of Macau’s history played out along the way.
+The show plays out a classic love-story plot that sees a beautiful Princess go against an evil Queen with elements of Macau’s history played out along the way.
 The water-based act combines the best elements of dance and acrobatics with astonishing high-diving performances and thrilling motorcycle stunts.

-Read on to find out why this unique and truly magnificent show is an absolute must see for all ages when visiting Macau.
+Read on to find out why this unique and truly magnificent show is an absolute must-see for all ages when visiting Macau.

 Overview / Location